-- vii Buildings in Activity Area 7a

-- viii Residential Activities and Visitor Accommodation Activities in Activity Areas 5, 6, 7, and 8 and 9

-- ix Activity Area 7

-- (a) Buildings, except:

-- Buildings and structures associated with the erection and maintenance of a gondola approved pursuant to rule 12.22.3.3(v) 12.22.2.2(viii): - Necessary farm buildings approved (location and materials) by the Design Review Board - (b) Motorised vehicles: - (eb) Bikes, except on marked and surveyed tracks; - (dc) Access during periods that the area is closed for grazing. - x Parking of vehicles and machinery in Activity Areas 6 and 7 during and/or after construction in these areas.

-12.22.43 Non-notification of Applications
+- vii.
+Buildings in Activity Area 7a - viii.
+Residential Activities and Visitor Accommodation Activities in Activity Areas 5, 6, 7, 8 and 9 - ix.
+Activity Area 7 - (a) Buildings, except: - Buildings and structures associated with the erection and maintenance of a gondola approved pursuant to Rule 12.22.2.3(v); - Necessary farm buildings approved (location and materials) by the Design Review Board - (b) Bikes, except on marked and surveyed tracks; - (c) Public access during periods that the area is closed for grazing. - x.
+Parking of vehicles and machinery in Activity Areas 6b, 6c and 7 after construction in these areas. - 12.22.3 Non-notification of Applications